1. Introduction

 dependencies {

-compile project(':grails-datastore-gorm'),
+implementation project(':grails-datastore-gorm'),

 project(':grails-datastore-web'),